dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 > String-based query parameter values that are received via the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> are automatically URL decoded.

 > [!WARNING]
-> Performing navigation using the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> isn't trim safe and shouldn't be used with full trimming or NativeAOT.
+> Receiving navigation data using the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> isn't trim safe and shouldn't be used with full trimming or NativeAOT.
 Instead, you should implement the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface on types that need to accept query parameters.
 For more information, see [Process navigation data using a single method](#process-navigation-data-using-a-single-method).

 ### Process navigation data using a single method